Disappearance of Cherrie Mahan: Background

 Cherrie Ann Mahan (Note: Mahan's first name is phonetically pronounced "Cherry".) was born in Saxonburg, Pennsylvania, on August 14, 1976.
-Her mother, Janice Mahan, was just 16 at the time she gave birth to her daughter, which she later said had been a result of her being raped at age 15.
-Nonetheless, Janice doted on her daughter, who grew into a friendly, talkative child, later stating: "We were always together.
+Her mother, Janice Mahan, was 16 when she gave birth.
+Cherrie was described as a friendly, talkative child.
+Her would mother state: "We were always together.
 We grew up together.
 She was my life".
-Janice later married a Vietnam veteran named LeRoy McKinney, who willingly accepted Mahan as his stepdaughter.
+Janice later married a Vietnam veteran named LeRoy McKinney, who considered Mahan his stepdaughter.
 In late 1984, the family relocated to Cornplanter Road in Butler County.
 Mahan attended Winfield Elementary School, where she was regarded as a bright, popular and happy child.

 On Friday, February 22, 1985, the child was excited as her mother intended to take her on a play date when she returned from school.
 Mahan accompanied her mother to the bus stop located approximately fifty feet from the base of the uphill driveway to their home.
 When the school bus arrived, the two told each other they loved each other before Mahan boarded the bus.